-PAH CALUX (Catalog Nr.
-002)
+PAH CALUX (Catalog No. 002)

-The PAH Responsive (PAH) CALUX[®] comprise rat hepatoma cell lines (H4IIE), incorporating the firefly luciferase gene coupled to Dioxin Responsive Elements (DREs) as a reporter gene for the presence of poly aromatic hydrocarbons (PAHs).
+The PAH Responsive (PAH) CALUX® comprise rat hepatoma cell lines (H4IIE), incorporating the firefly luciferase gene coupled to Dioxin Responsive Elements (DREs) as a reporter gene for the presence of poly aromatic hydrocarbons (PAHs).
 Following binding of PAHs to the cytosolic Arylhydrocarbon receptor (AhR), the ligand-receptor complex binds the DRE.
 Cells that are exposed to PAHs not only express proteins that are under normal circumstances associated to DRE, but also luciferase.
 By addition of the appropriate substrate for luciferase, light is emitted.
 The amount of light produced is proportional to the amount of ligand-specific receptor binding, which is benchmarked against the relevant reference compounds benzo(a)pyrene (B(a)P).
-PAH CALUX bioassays report total B(a)P equivalents for envirronmental and food/feed matrices.
+PAH CALUX bioassays report total B(a)P equivalents for environmental and food/feed matrices.

-- Endpoint (unit): pg B(a)P equivalents/g sample processed - Test duration: 6h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): None - Positive control used: Benzo(a)pyrene - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample - Tissue/cells examined: Rat liver cell line H4IIE - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
+- Endpoint (unit): pg B(a)P equivalents/g sample processed. - Test duration: 6h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): ECVAM method DB-ALM Protocol n° 197.: Automated CALUX reporter gene assay procedure.

+- Positive control used: Benzo(a)pyrene. - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Rat liver cell line H4IIE. - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
 The bioassays' LOQ is 0.45 ng B(a)P equivalents per amount of material processed.
-For example, 5 grams of dried soil/sediment or 1 liter of water is processed resulting in a LOQ of 0.09 ng B(a)P equivalents per gram of soil/sediment or 0.45 ng B(a)P equivalents per liter of water respectively. - Assessment criteria: e.g. applied in one official EC project called Facelt for oil spills. - Specificity: Ah receptor active compounds, e.g. Benzo(a)pyrene like compounds are dominating the BaP-equivalents here reported.
-Especially the higher aromatic PAHs having high activity in the PAH CALUX. - Sensitivity (LOD/Q): please ask for more info for your specific matrix
+For example, 5 grams of dried soil/sediment or 1 liter of water is processed resulting in a LOQ of 0.09 ng B(a)P equivalents per gram of soil/sediment or 0.45 ng B(a)P equivalents per liter of water, respectively. - Assessment criteria: e.g., applied in one official EC project called Facelt for oil spills. - Specificity: Ah receptor active compounds, e.g., benzo(a)pyrene like compounds is dominating the BaP-equivalents here reported.
+Especially the higher aromatic PAHs having high activity in the PAH CALUX. - Sensitivity (LOD/Q): please ask for more info for your specific matrix.

-- Variability (e.g. CV for single substance tests) if known: <20% - Influence by cytotoxicity/risk of false positives/negatives: depending on the clean-up systems and separation technology (HPLC-SPE) - Complexity/learning period: 1 week of training - Costs: Low (about 80 Euro on commercial basis if combined with DR CALUX, else 130-170 Euro2).
-Costs are generally not depending on matrix studied. - Commercial availability: Commercial performers available - International relevance: several PAHs (including benzo(a)pyrene, used as positive control in this test) are already considered priority substances (2008/105/EC), the PAHs that are suspected to induce a response in this bioassay can also include a hight level of non parent PAH structures.
-To use the EQS for Benzo(a)pyrene to evaluate the results is therefore recommended and the assay is very valuable on screening level to identify water bodies at risk of exposure to a large number of relevant PAHs that are normally not analysed chemically. - Publications: please see for more info at www.bds.nl under literature
+- Variability (e.g., CV for single substance tests) if known: <20% - Influence by cytotoxicity/risk of false positives/negatives: depending on the clean-up systems and separation technology. - Complexity/learning period: 1 week of training. - Costs: Costs are generally depending on matrix studied. - Commercial availability: Commercial performers available. - International relevance: several PAHs (including benzo(a)pyrene, used as positive control in this test) are already considered priority substances (2008/105/EC), the PAHs that are suspected to induce a response in this bioassay can also include a high level of non-parent PAH structures.
+To use the EQS for benzo(a)pyrene to evaluate the results is therefore recommended and the assay is very valuable on screening level to identify water bodies at risk of exposure to many relevant PAHs that are normally not analysed chemically. - Publications: please see for more info at www.bds.nl under literature.